technology – How secure is cloud storage really?

 When it comes to backing up your gaming PC, understanding what to prioritize is crucial for a seamless experience.
 While it might be tempting to hit the “select all” button and back up everything on your hard drive, a strategic approach will save you time and storage space.
 Here’s a breakdown of what you should focus on to ensure your gaming experience remains intact.

 **Game Saves and Profiles**: Your game saves and profiles are often the most irreplaceable components of your gaming library.
-Whether you’ve spent countless hours leveling up in an RPG or meticulously crafted your character in a simulation game, losing your progress can be devastating.
-Check for cloud save options offered by platforms like Steam, Origin, or Epic Games.
+Whether you’ve spent countless hours leveling up in an rpg or meticulously crafted your character in a simulation game, losing your progress can be devastating. check for cloud save options offered by platforms like Steam, Origin, or Epic Games.
 If local backups are necessary, locate your game save files, which are typically found in the game’s directory or in your Documents folder, and back them up on an external drive or cloud storage.

 **Installed Games**: While reinstalling games can be straightforward, downloading large files can be time-consuming and frustrating.
 Consider backing up your game installation files, especially for those you play frequently or are particularly large.
 Many game launchers have built-in features to manage local backups or allow you to copy the installation folder directly.